June 2, 2026

 | Comfort | A watch that feels too large may be annoying for long listening sessions. |

 Before buying or subscribing, compare your exact model against the supported Garmin devices list.
+If you already have a compatible model, the next step is the Garmin audiobook app workflow.

 Strong Garmin categories for audiobooks